pentaho/pentaho-platform-plugin-common-ui/docs/index.md

                     <li>
                         <dl>
                             <dt>
-                                <a title="OSGi Bundle" href="platform/osgi-web-project">OSGi Web Project</a>
+                                <a title="Pentaho Web Project" href="platform/web-project">Pentaho Web Project</a>
                             </dt>
-                            <dd>Bundles a Pentaho Web Package and its dependencies and
+                            <dd>A Maven project that contains a Pentaho Web Package and
+                                information of WebJar dependencies,
-                                compiles into an OSGi Artifact.</dd>
+                                and compiles into an OSGi Artifact.</dd>
                         </dl>
                     </li>
                 </ul>